Before you install...

 <installation path or drive>\data\tabsvc\logs.

-You will need to specify the same location when you upgrade to newer versions of Tableau Server.
-For more information, see Upgrade Tableau Server in a Non-Default Location.
+You may need to specify the same location when you upgrade to newer versions of Tableau Server.
+For more information on upgrading, see Upgrade Tableau Server Overview.

 Note:If you run Tableau Server on a VM, either locally, or in the cloud, be aware of the potential for complications related to licensing.
 This applies whether you are running Tableau Server as a standalone or in a cluster.
 If you are simply upgrading Tableau Server on the VM, you do not need to take any extra action related to licensing.
 If you plan to clone the VM to create either a new production or test environment to upgrade, you need to deactivate any Tableau Server licenses before cloning.
 If you do not do this, the new VM environment can end up with an untrusted license, and any attempts to upgrade will fail.